emmanuelrosa/erosanix/README.md

 ### Library functions

 - **generic-bin-wrapper** - A reusable function that is used to wrap the executables of an existing package, while making the wrapping transparent so that programs can still be launched from the "application menu."
+For an example, see the source for `nvidia-offload-wrapper` in `lib/nvidia-offload-wrapper.nix`.
+Wrappers created with `generic-bin-wrapper` are composable; Wrappers can wrap wrappers; To do this in a more readable fashion, see `compose` below.
-- **makeDesktopIcon** - The counter-part to makeDesktop from Nixpkgs; Used to scale the provided icon and install it in $out/usr/share
+- **makeDesktopIcon** - The counter-part to makeDesktop from Nixpkgs; Used to scale the provided icon and install it in `$out/usr/share`
 - **nvidia-offload-wrapper** - Wraps the given package so that it renders on an NVIDIA GPU using NVIDIA's offload rendering.
+Ex. `(nvidia-offload-wrapper pkgs.superTuxKart)`.
 - **mkmupen64plus** - Creates a launcher script to run a N64 game using *mupen64plus*.
-Also created a corresponding menu item.
+Also creates a corresponding menu item.
+Compose `mupen64plus` and `nvidia-offload-wrapper` using `compose` and you get a Nix package which launches a N64 game on your NVIDIA dGPU using offload rendering.
 - **compose** - Returns a function which when applied to an argument, applies the functions in the list, in the order provided.
 Ex 1. `myFunc = compose [ mkmupen64plus nvidia-offload-wrapper ];`.
 Ex 2. `(compose [ mkmupen64plus nvidia-offload-wrapper ]) {...}`
 - **composeAndApply** - Composes a list of functions (see `compose` above) and then applies them to the argument.
 Ex. `composeAndApply [ mkmupen64plus nvidia-offload-wrapper ] {...}`